GFI and Aspen Institute Food & Society Program Partnership

 Event Partnerships

 Aspen Fellows and GFI or GW faculty and staff can collaborate on events of any size.
-Events could range from a GW faculty member inviting a Fellow as a guest lecturer in their course to large scale events geared towards global food system practitioners.
+Events could range from a GW faculty member inviting a Fellow as a guest lecturer in their course, to collaborate on a large scale event geared towards global food system practitioners.

 - Examples for Inspiration

-- GFI’s Dr. Mya Price is hosting a Black Farmers and the Food System conversation series featuring Aspen Fellows Seanicaa Edwards Heron, Dion Dawson, and more coming soon.
+- GFI faculty member Dr. Mya Price hosted a Black Farmers and the Food System conversation series featuring Aspen Fellows Seanicaa Edwards Heron, Dion Dawson, and more coming soon.

 - Aspen Fellow David Street teamed up with GFI staff and GW’s Office of Innovation and Entrepreneurship to host a Pitch Fest and Community of Practice for food businesses and entrepreneurs across the DMV.

 Food Leaders Fellows can pitch an idea for a student class project and be paired with a GW course with a capstone, research, or service-learning component.
 The GFI team will help with the matchmaking – just reach out to us with your idea!
-Here is a list of sample courses looking for project ideas.
+Here is a sample list of courses seeking for project partners.
+Fellows can also propose opportunities for more formal student internships, with GFI helping to recruit the students.

 - Examples for Inspiration